shizukaziye/MudaeFarm/README.md

 ## Commands

+Autorolling:

+- `/rollinterval {minutes}` — Sets the autoroll interval in minutes.
+Setting this to `-1` disables autorolling.

+- `/setchannel` — Sets the channel where you send this command as a bot channel.
+You can do this in however many channels as you like.
+- `/unsetchannel` — Stops autorolling in the channel where you send this command.

+- `/marry waifu` — Sets the marry command to waifus (`$w`).
+This is the default.
+- `/marry husbando` — Sets the marry command to husbandoes (`$h`).

 Autoclaiming:

 - `/wish {character}` — Adds a character to your wishlist.
 - `/unwish {character}` — Removes a character from your wishlist.

 - `/wishani {anime}` — Adds an anime to your wishlist.
 This is akin to wishing every character from that anime.
 - `/unwishani {anime}` — Removes an anime from your wishlist.

 - `/wishlist` — Shows the list of your wished characters.
 - `/wishlistani` — Shows the list of your wished anime.

-Autorolling:

-- `/rollinterval {minutes}` — Sets the autoroll interval in minutes.
-Setting this to `-1` disables autorolling.
-- `/setchannel` — Sets the channel where you send this command as a bot channel.
-You can do this in however many channels as you like.
-- `/unsetchannel` — Stops autorolling in the channel where you send this command.
-- `/marry waifu` — Sets marry target to waifus (`$w`).
-This is the default roll command.
-- `/marry husbando` — Sets marry target husbandoes (`$h`).